 7.2.
 Installing plug-ins manually

 As already mentioned, Checkmk provides a whole series of plug-ins for Windows as standard.
-You can find these on the monitored host in the agent's installation directory.
+You can find these on the monitored host in the agent’s installation directory.
 There all available plug-ins are always stored directly with the agent so that they are also directly available for use: C:\Program Files (x86)\check_mk_service\plugins.
 Alternatively you can also find the plug-ins on the Checkmk server itself in local/share/check_mk/agents/windows/plugins.
-These are also available via the agents download page in WATO in the Windows Agent - Plugins box (as described at the beginning of this article):
+These are also available via the agents download page in WATO under the Windows Agent - Plugins box (as described at the beginning of this article):

 The actual installation is then easy.
 Copy the desired plug-in either from the Checkmk server or from the installation directory to C:\ProgramData\CheckMK\Agent\plugins.
 If the plug-in is in this directory it will be called automatically by the agent, and a new section will be created in the agent’s output.
 This section usually has the same name as the plug-in.
 Complex plug-ins – for example, mk_oracle.ps1 – even create a whole series of new sections.